 - Decision Document

 Teams will also be required to submit a "decision document" accompanying their oral presentation at the beginning of the semi-final competition round.
-The "decision document" will be one single-sided page in length, outlining the team's decision-making process and recommendations.
+The length of your "decision document" will vary depending on the competition, please see the instructions included in your competition’s briefing documents.

 Is there a required format for the oral briefing?